arzwa/MultilocusIsland/docs/draft-hapdip2.md

 model and calculating for each $(s_i,h_i)$ pair in the barrier the expected beneficial allele frequency $\Ex[p_i|s_i,h_i,b]$ as a weight.
 The weighted sample will be approximately distributed according to $f$.
-Using this stratgey for the exponential-
+Using this strategy for the Exponential-Uniform DFE model, we observe that recessives contribute *less* to differentiation than dominants when migration is sufficiently strong.